 Bring the Outdoors Into Your Office

 Even if work is keeping you indoors, bring in little pieces of the outdoors to keep you company.
 Potted plants are a wonderful way to do just that.
 More than just providing a natural element, plants add a pop of soothing green to your color palette while offering the bonus of naturally purified air.
-If being near the water is your happy place, a small fountain, a miniature zen garden, or a collection of your favorite seashells would all be great ways to bring the beach into your office space.Continue to 6 of 7 below.
+If being near the water is your happy place, a small fountain, a miniature zen garden, or a collection of your favorite seashells would all be great ways to bring the beach into your office space.Continue to 5 of 6 below.

-Add Pops Of Color To Your Kitchen
+Add Pops of Color to Your Kitchen

 The rules are a little different in the kitchen.
-The colors of walls, floors, and countertops tend to be neutral as a start, and natural wood and stone textures are often the norm.
+The colors of walls, floors, and countertops tend to be neutral as a start, and natural wood and stone textures are often the norms.
 So instead, to make the kitchen feel like a sanctuary, you'll want to find ways to bring in the same decorating style that personalizes the rest of the house.

-Instead of toning down the color in the kitchen, look for ways to add bright pops of color that will break up the neutral blocks of color that likely already... characterize the space.
+Instead of toning down the color in the kitchen, look for ways to add bright pops of color that will break up the neutral blocks of color that likely already characterize the space.
 Small moments work best: a bowl of colorful fruits in the center of an island countertop or an arrangement of colorful carafes next to the sink.
 And if you have colorful plates and bowls, consider investing in clear cabinet doors that will allow you to create displays that highlight some of your more colorful pieces.
 Your best option for bringing color to the room, however, is art.
-Not only does art add a needed burst of color to the walls in your kitchen, it also allows you to bring in some of the same design aesthetic that personalizes the rest of your home, so that a bit of what brings you peace in the living room can follow up you into the kitchen as well.Continue to 6 of 6 below.
+Not only does art add a needed burst of color to the walls in your kitchen, but it also allows you to bring in some of the same design aesthetic that personalizes the rest of your home so that a bit of what brings you peace in the living room can follow up you into the kitchen as well.Continue to 6 of 6 below.

 Of course, the thing that is most likely to make your kitchen more relaxing is seating.
 If there's no dining room adjoining, most kitchens have nowhere to sit at all.
-This not only makes long cooking stints more difficult, it keeps guests on their feet when visiting the place where all of the good food is being prepared.
+This not only makes long cooking stints more difficult, but it also keeps guests on their feet when visiting the place where all of the good food is being prepared.
 Bring a line of stools up to the edge of your kitchen island, or create a small bistro setting with a few Thonet chairs and a small table.
-And while not every kitchen has... room for a whole seating section, many will allow for at least one or two well-placed pieces, such as a grouping of small poufs.
+And while not every kitchen has room for a whole seating section, many will allow for at least one or two well-placed pieces, such as a grouping of small poufs.
 Like art, seating will bring a bit more of the overall home into the kitchen, while providing a bit of refuge from the standing marathons that can are all too often the cost of a good meal.
 Your decor will get a boost, and your feet will thank you.